-The onsite staff and the fire service have all the necessary information to undertake firefighting activities and respond swiftly and appropriately to ensure your safety.
-However if you have any concerns, or you would like to contact concierge please do so.
+The London Fire Brigade have all the necessary information to undertake firefighting activities and respond swiftly and appropriately to ensure your safety.
+However, if you have any concerns, or you would like to contact your Housing Officer, please do so.